Emmotes/ic_spoilers/docs/seasons.md

 ![Aerois Modron Core](images/modron_aerois.png)

 As you can see - it's coming with some of it's own unique nodes too.
-* Lucis: Increase the damage of Lucius
+* Lucis: Increase the damage of Lucius (Superchargeable)
 * Aerois: Buff the effect of all Aerois Synergy abilities
 * The Crew: Buff the effect of Nova's The Crew ability
 * Storm Soul: Buff the effect of Aila's Storm Soul ability